Andrew Henderson

 These historic features, as well as its spectacular location along Lake Nicaragua, are Granada’s main selling points.

-While high-rise buildings are popping like up like phallic symbols all over Latin America, Granada has managed to keep up its Colonial charm.
+While high-rise buildings are popping up all over Latin America, Granada has managed to keep up its Colonial charm.

 Colorful, clay-roofed casitas line the pedestrian-friendly streets.
 In fact, purchasing and restoring Colonial homes is a viable business opportunity in Granada, Nicaragua.

 As such, the market for Colonial homes is somewhat inflated.
-Large, furnished Spanish Colonial homes, with multiple bedrooms and bathrooms, are selling at $300,000 to $500,000 (US).
+Large, furnished Spanish Colonial homes with multiple bedrooms and bathrooms are selling at $350,000 to $900,000.

 So what draws people to Granada, Nicaragua?